 challenged.
 A Borderline's selective memory and distorted thinking

-convincingly make us doubt our perceptions, and have us
+convincingly make us distrust our perceptions, and have

 in chaos (this is called gaslighting).
 There comes a point,

 at which we can't decipher which end is up or down--sort of like

 being trapped beneath tons of snow, in an avalanche.

 now obsessively focused on trying to dig our way out of this disaster,

 nonsensical.
 We feel so crazy, we keep attempting

 to fix it, or right the wrong!
 This alone

 is often the hook that keeps us going back for more torment (it's